Disk formatting: High-level formatting

+Screenshot of the hard disk formatting stage within the Windows 95 Setup Wizard.

 High-level formatting is the process of setting up an empty file system on a disk partition or a logical volume and for PCs, installing a boot sector.
 This is often a fast operation, and is sometimes referred to as quick formatting.

 Formatting an entire logical drive or partition may optionally scan for defects, which may take considerable time.

 In the case of floppy disks, both high- and low-level formatting are customarily performed in one pass by the disk formatting software.
 Eight-inch floppies typically came low-level formatted and were filled with a format filler value of 0xE5.
 Since the 1990s, most 5.25-inch and 3.5-inch floppies have been shipped pre-formatted from the factory as DOS FAT12 floppies.

 In current IBM mainframe operating systems derived from OS/360 and DOS/360, such as z/OS and z/VSE, formatting of drives is done by the INIT command of the ICKDSF utility.
 These OSs support only a single partition per device, called a volume.
 The ICKDSF functions include writing a Record 0 on every track, writing IPL text, creating a volume label, creating a Volume Table of Contents (VTOC) and, optionally, creating a VTOC index (VTOCIX); high level formatting may also be done as part of allocating a file, by a utility specific to a file system or, in some older access methods, on the fly as new data are written.
 In z/OS Unix System Services, there are three distinct levels of high-level formatting: